 TMPA is subject to the accounting requirements of GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
 Accordingly, certain costs may be capitalized as regulatory assets that would otherwise be charged to expense.
 Such regulatory assets are recorded when it is probable that future revenue in an amount at least equal to the capitalized costs will result from inclusion of those costs in future rates.
-Types of costs deferred include mine reclamation costs and other postemployment benefits.
-Estimated mine reclamation costs and other postemployment benefits will be recovered through fiscal budget components.
+Types of costs deferred include other postemployment benefits.
+Estimated mine reclamation costs will be recovered through fiscal budget components.